Join us for Coffee & Conversation! Join us May 28 at Compass Coffee in Arlington to learn more about the MSBA program. Register now!

 During his doctoral studies, he worked with Nielsen, researching how millennials consume and use entertainment and media content, products, and services.
 His first position after earning his Ph.D. was as a research manager at Ipsos, where he conducted market research for HBO, Facebook, Fox Sports 1, CNN, and Sesame Street, among others.
 He has also independently collaborated with Bravo, WPLR 99.1, and WWE, among other firms.

 Professor Rajkumar Venkatesan teaches three marketing courses at Darden.
 Focusing on analytics as it relates to marketing return on investment, customer lifetime value, mobile marketing, and the global political economy, his research has appeared in Journal of Marketing, Marketing Science, and Harvard Business Review, among others.
 He is a co-author of Cutting Edge Marketing Analytics.
+He serves as the Academic Director for the LaCross Institute for Ethical AI in Business at the Darden School of Business.

 Many of his publications have earned prestigious awards (Don Lehmann Award for best dissertation-based article, MSI Alden G. Clayton award, ISBM Outstanding Dissertation Proposal Awards, ISBM award).
 He was recognized as a top 20 rising young scholar by the Marketing Science Institute and one of the top 40 professors under 40 by Poets & Quants, and among the top 5% of marketing strategy scholars by Journal of Marketing Education.